EastEriq/LAST_QHYccd/testing_libqhyccd_30-03-21.md

    dependence on texp.

   TODO: check the effect of control parameters like CONTROL_USBTRAFFIC.
 On fora it is said that the lower the value the higher the fps.
+Its range is {0:60}.
 OTOH last year [I wrote](https://www.qhyccd.com/bbs/index.php?topic=7525.0) that I observed no timing difference in single frame mode.